Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-The effect of triaxiality on the $0\nu\beta\beta$ decay of $^{76}$Ge can be seen in Fig.~\ref{Fig:NME-0vbb}, in which the total $M^{0\nu}$ and contributions from the vector (VV), axial-vector (AA), axial-vector and pseudoscalar (AP), pseudoscalar (PP), and weak-magnetism (MM) coupling channels are depicted.
+The effect of triaxiality on the $0\nu\beta\beta$ decay of $^{76}$Ge can be seen in Fig.~\ref{Fig:NME}b, in which the total $0\nu\beta\beta$-decay NME and contributions from the vector (VV), axial-vector (AA), axial-vector and pseudoscalar (AP), pseudoscalar (PP), and weak-magnetism (MM) coupling channels are depicted.
+In the calculation of the $0\nu\beta\beta$ decay, bare axial-vector coupling constant, i.e., $g_{\mathrm{A}} = 1.27$, is adopted.
 In contrast to the $2\nu\beta\beta$ decay, the triaxiality is significant to the $0\nu\beta\beta$ decay of $^{76}$Ge.
-The corresponding $M^{0\nu}$ value is enhanced by a factor of two after considering the triaxial deformation.
+The $M^{0\nu}$ is enhanced by a factor of two after considering the triaxial deformation.
 Such enhancement can be clarified in terms of the difference of nuclear shapes between $^{76}$Ge and $^{76}$Se.
-By assuming the axial symmetry, the initial and final nuclei are predicted to have distinct shapes, i.e., a prolate shape ($\gamma = 0^\circ$) for $^{76}$Ge while a oblate shape ($\gamma = 60^\circ$) for $^{76}$Se.
-Such remarkable shape differences between $^{76}$Ge and $^{76}$Se reduce the similarity of the wavefunctions and lead to a small $M^{0\nu}$ value.
+By assuming the axial symmetry, the initial and final nuclei are predicted to have distinct shapes, i.e., a prolate shape ($\gamma = 0^\circ$) for $^{76}$Ge while an oblate shape ($\gamma = 60^\circ$) for $^{76}$Se.
+Such remarkable shape differences reduce the similarity of the wavefunctions and lead to a small $M^{0\nu}$.
 After the inclusion of triaxiality, a new dimension associated with the triaxial degree of freedom is opened up in the nuclear shape space.
-The shapes minimizing the energies of $^{76}$Ge and $^{76}$Se are then moved to those with significant triaxial deformations (see panels (g) and (h) in Fig.~\ref{Fig:Energy-spectra}).
-Thus, the overlap between the wavefunctions of $^{76}$Ge and $^{76}$Se are notably increased, which results in the significant enhancement of the $M^{0\nu}$ value.
+The shapes minimizing the energies of $^{76}$Ge and $^{76}$Se are moved to those with significant triaxial deformations (see Fig.~\ref{Fig:Energy-spectra}g and h).
+Thus, the overlap between the wavefunctions of $^{76}$Ge and $^{76}$Se are notably increased, which results in the significant enhancement of the $M^{0\nu}$.

+The significant enhancement of the $0\nu\beta\beta$-decay NME by the triaxiality has positive implications to the next-generation experiments.
+According to the $0\nu\beta\beta$-decay half-life $[T^{0\nu}_{1/2}]^{-1} = G_{0\nu}|M^{0\nu}|^2\langle m_{\beta\beta}\rangle^2$, it is clear that a larger NME corresponds to a shorter decay half-life for a given effective neutrino mass $\langle m_{\beta\beta}\rangle$.
+The goal of the next-generation LEGEND aims to probe the normal hierarchy region with $\langle m_{\beta\beta}\rangle$ being around 10 meV.
+Therefore, the decay half-life should be boosted respectively to $1.27\times10^{28}$ yr and $4.47\times10^{28}$ yr based on the predicted NMEs with and without triaxiality.
+Since the half-life sensitivity of the LEGEND scales linearly with the detector mass, the reduction of the predicted half-life by a factor around four suggests that less amount of the germanium is needed to achieve the goal of the next-generation experiments.